christianp403-spec/NV-UV-Play/README.md

 ---

-## License

-NV⚡UV Play is **free for personal and non-commercial use**.
-Content creators, streamers, reviewers, and journalists are explicitly welcome to use, demonstrate, and feature it.
-Experts and technically skilled users are explicitly welcome to use Play on their own or other people's machines, help friends and community members, and tune systems for enthusiasts.
-Charging money for the tool's output, OEM bundling, and selling tuning services with Play doing the actual work need a separate commercial license.
-Full terms: [LICENSE](LICENSE)

 ## Credits

 NV⚡UV Play uses [Green Curve](https://github.com/krautmaster/green-curve) by aufkrawall (MIT License) as the foundation for the native NVAPI bridge and the flat-tail technique that powers the Voltage Lock apply path.
 Without that prior work, Play wouldn't exist in its current form.